imonlinux/linux-voice-assistant/README.md

 - Now supports **ALSA, PulseAudio and PipeWire** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
 - You can choose between ALSA, PulseAudio, or PipeWire with either MWW or OWW simply by enabling the matching systemd service file.
 - You can change the OWW wake word within HA after the VLA is registered. (defaults to the wake word defind in the systemd config file)
+- Home Assistant successfully detects the LVA when Avahi is setup according to the tutorial.

 ## Installation